-Dogs can be a great source of companionship and pleasure.
-However, dog ownership also involves responsibilities.
-Not only do you have responsibilities as an owner to make sure your dog is fed, cared for and exercised, but you also have responsibilities to your community in general to ensure that the dog is properly controlled and well behaved.
+Dogs are great friends.
+But, dog ownership also comes with responsibility.
+You have to make sure your dog is fed, cared for and exercised.
+And you also have responsibilities to your community, too, making sure your dog is properly controlled and well-behaved.

 As a dog owner in South Australia you are required to:

-- Clean up after your dog - it is an offense under the Act not to do so - most councils provide plastic bags and bins
+- Clean up after your dog.
+Failure to do so can attract a fine.
+Most councils provide plastic bags and bins

 - Make sure your dog is not wandering off your property on to the streets and public places on its own